 And, maybe you can chalk that up to him being on a weak team...until you notice that his negative rating more than doubled that of the team's third defensive pairing...combined.

 Simplifying the math considerably, he was on the ice and contributed to 51 Senator goals...but the opposition potted 84 goals while he was on the ice.
 That's bad.
 Really bad.

 If I didn't over-simplfy the plus/minus calculation, for the sake of brevity, and took into account that many of his points were on the powerplay, he was actually even worse.
 Far worse.

 Coaches couldn't afford to give him the ice time to produce like he was capable of...because he was such a defensive liability.

 Daigle was, arguably, the most skilled player on that team but players you've likely never heard of like Randy Cunneyworth, Frank Musil, Lance Pitlick, and Jason Zent actually offered far more value to the team.

 Backchecking is something that a lot of parents and youth coaches tend to overlook when evaluating a player's game but if you watch a little closer, the kids that score the most goals are, quite frequently, among the worst players on the team.

 To this day, it still shocks me how many youth hockey parents think the kids that score the most are the most "valuable" to the team.

-And the crazy part, from the player's perspective, is that this is super closely related to the attribute some many of these players already have great success with -- being first on the puck.
+And the part that makes my head spin is that, from the player's perspective, backchecking is super closely related to the attribute some many of these players already have great success with -- being first on the puck.

 The problem is they only employ that attribute in the offensive zone where they can score goals.